Comparing Regis (RGS) & The Competition

 |$23.64 million

-Regis’ rivals have higher revenue and earnings than Regis.
-Regis is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Regis’ competitors have higher revenue and earnings than Regis.
+Regis is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

+57.2% of shares of all “Personal services” companies are owned by institutional investors.
+33.2% of Regis shares are owned by company insiders.
+Comparatively, 21.1% of shares of all “Personal services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of current ratings for Regis and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings for Regis and its competitors, as reported by MarketBeat.com.

 |Sell Ratings